Winding Stair Gap to Franklin, NC: Days 11-12

 “When he passed, we named the hostel after him.”

-When we finish our food, Solace offers us a ride back to the hostel in his van.
+We finish our food, and Solace offers us a ride back to the hostel in his van.

 “Thanks,” I tell him as he pulls into the Budget Inn.
 “You’re amazing.”